• Skip to primary navigation

 Dancer Hair: What a Girl Needs To Know, Part 2

-Last updated on January 2, 2018 by Sozo Staff Leave a Comment
+Last updated on August 3, 2026 by The Studio Guide Staff Leave a Comment

 A dancer’s feet aren’t the only aspects of a dancer’s body that require extra TLC.
 As we discussed in Part 1, a dancer’s hair takes a lot of abuse.
 Between the sweat and the tightly wound coif that the dancer life requires, a dancer’s hair takes a bit of a beating.
 Today, we’ll look at 3 keys to keeping dancer hair on pointe.